utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-output-displays.md

 **Table** - Shows the connected input as a table with rows and columns.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124607c224290033fcb092)

-**Markdown** - Shows the text with all of the markdown annotations displayed.
+**Markdown** - Shows the text with all of the Markdown annotations displayed.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/641249577221e9003a7a5107)

 **URL** - Shows a hyperlink to the URL that is connected to the input.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/64124dc8c224290033fcb098)